0xSero/partisia-docs/docs/pbc-fundamentals/dictionary.md

 ### Transactions

 A transaction is an instruction from a user containing information used to change the state of the blockchain.
 Transactions are bundled into blocks and added to a distributed and immutable ledger in a sequential manner across multiple [shards](sharding.md) in PBC.
 On PBC there is one type of transaction existing and it is used to interact with a contract.
-All transactions include an RPC byte stream, the interpretation of which is up to the specific contract.
-The transaction can use three different methods of interactione: `onCreate`, `onInvoke` and `onDestroy`.
-These methods comprise the contract lifecycle.
+All transactions include a RPC byte stream, the interpretation of which is up to the specific contract.

 Each transaction defines how long into the future it is valid and what the cost is.
 A hash of the transaction and the signer’s nonce is then signed by the account holder using his/her private key.
 This signature is used to authenticate the signer on the blockchain.
 If the signing key does not have a corresponding account, the transaction is rejected.